samaursa/tlocEngine_wiki/Home.md

 ###Error Checking###

-Because the engine disallows the use of C++ exceptions (although they can be turned on for individual projects), error handling was given a lot of though.
+Because the engine disallows the use of C++ exceptions (although they can be turned on for individual projects), error handling was given a lot of thought.
 The `core_err::Error` class defines the basic functionality for the error handling system.
 In `release` builds, the errors can optionally be compiled out to always assume `SUCCESS`.
 This gives a measurable boost in runtime performance.

 One of the core features of `core_err::Error` is that, unlike return values, it _cannot be ignored_.
 The `core_err:Error` records the file and line number of the error as well as the call site that caused the error.
 If there is an error which is not checked by the user (e.g. `GLSL uniform` name mismatch) an assertion is fired.